4 Ways PTO Plans Can Boost Your Bottom Line

 2. Improved Productivity

 Your employees are human, and they need a break every now and again; however, most company cultures encourage a “work martyr” philosophy.
-Work martyrs are defined by Project Time-Off as employees who find it difficult or don’t take their PTO because they believe no one else in the office can do their job.
+Work martyrs are employees who find it difficult or don’t take their PTO because they believe no one else in the office can do their job.
 Up to 39 percent of employees want to be seen by their boss as work martyrs.
 It turns out these employees are only martyring their careers, as they are actually promoted less often than their vacation-taking co-workers.

 Most HR managers agree - employees who take time off of work are more likely to be productive, and they have a higher overall performance than their co-workers who choose martyrdom.